2.2.3 University Payroll

 Whether an individual is a university employee or an independent contractor is a determination with important practical and legal consequences.

 Federal tax rules define an employee as an individual who performs services subject to control by an employer both as to what services shall be performed and how they shall be performed.
 If the university has the legal right to control both the method and result of services, that person is considered an employee and therefore subject to income tax withholding.
+By contrast, for independent contractors (sometimes called consultants), the university does not control where and how the work is performed but only receives a final deliverable.
+Independent contractors or consulting firms should be procured through the procurement contract process on the Fingate website.
+For more information, refer to IRS guidance at Employee or Independent Contractor Status.
+If the person and/or work being performed do not legally qualify for Independent Contractor status, hiring the person as a contingent worker may be the appropriate option.

 2. Employment Categories